ChyuuMC/chyuumc.github.io/tabs/about.md

 ---

 ### Who am I?
 I am a girl from Myanmar (formerly known as Burma).
 Back in 2016, I moved to Czech Republic, specifically to Hradec Kralove, to study general medicine.
-Currently, I am in the 6th year of my studies.
+Currently, I am studying Information Management in UHK.

 ### Why did I create this website?
 I remember my days back in the first year.
 I came here alone without knowing anybody here.
 First year was difficult for me in terms of adapting to the new environment.
-I didn't know how to dress for the winter, what to eat in Czech Republic, where to find what nor how to communicate in Czech language.
+I didn't know how to dress for the winter, what to eat in Czech Republic, nor how to communicate in Czech language.

 ### The goal
 The goal of the English version of this page is to help the first years in their adaptaion process, especially outside their studies.